 The general lifespan range is from 12 to 16 years.
 Overall, they are considered generally healthy dogs that can easily live up to 15 or 16 years.

 Here however, as with any domestic pet animal, a Mountain Cur’s chances of reaching the far end of the breed life expectancy will largely depend on the individual dog’s daily diet, lifestyle, activity level and genetics.

-When selecting a breeder to work with, it is vital to communicate your ultimate goal(s) for bringing home a Mountain Cur puppy (hunting, herding, companionship, guarding, showing competitively, et al).
+When selecting a breeder, it is vital to communicate your ultimate goal(s) for bringing home a Mountain Cur puppy.
+Whether it’s hunting, herding, companionship, guarding, showing competitively, and the like, tell them.

 - Good reputation in the field and among current and past clients.

 - Willingness to provide an initial health guarantee of at least six to 12 months.